heyjianjing/fourier_transform_and_optics/README.md

 `ft_11`
 * Discrete version of convolution
-* Convolution is commutative
-* Shift and convolution
+* Commutative and shifting property in convolution

 ### Notes on `geometric optics` and `wave optics`